fujimotos/fujimotos.github.io/source/research.rst

     distance.
 In general, it's one of the fastest algorithm for cases where the bound parameter is small (:math:`k < 3`).

+:any:`20220515-dna100m`

+    This expository note explains how to query a 100 million DNA dataset in a couple seconds.

 .. toctree::
    :caption: Table of Contents
    :maxdepth: 1